ApeWorX/ape-vyper/README.md

 import interfaces.IFace as IFace
 ```

-Alternatively, use JSON interfaces from dependency contract types by listing them under the `dependency_imports` key:
+Alternatively, use JSON interfaces from dependency contract types by listing them under the `import_remapping` key:

 ```yaml
 # Use `voting` example contracts from Vyperlang repo.